munificent/craftinginterpreters/book/evaluating-expressions.md

 If a runtime error is thrown while evaluating the expression, `interpret()` catches it.
 This lets us report the error to the user and then gracefully continue.
-All of our existing error reporting code lives in the Lox class, so we put this method there too:
+All of our existing error reporting code lives in the Lox class, so we put this method there too.

 ^code runtime-error-method

-It uses the token associated with the RuntimeError to tell the user what line of code was executing when the error occurred.
-It would be even better to give the user an entire call stack to show how they *got* to be executing that code.
+We use the token associated with the RuntimeError to tell the user what line of code was executing when the error occurred.
+Even better would be to give the user an entire call stack to show how they *got* to be executing that code.
 But we don't have function calls yet, so I guess we don't have to worry about it.

-After showing the error, it sets this field:
+After showing the error, `runtimeError()` sets this field:

 ^code had-runtime-error-field (1 before, 1 after)

-That field only has one minor use:
+That field plays a small but important role.

 ^code check-runtime-error (4 before, 1 after)